codalogic/exodep/README.md

 that is mounted into your directory structure.
 For convenience we assume that the former scenario is in effect.

-The basic command for downloading a file is the `copy` command.
-So that this command can be compact, exodep has a `uritemplate` that says how to convert the file named in the `copy` command into a URL that can be used to download the desired file.
+The basic command for downloading a file is the `get` command.
+So that this command can be compact, exodep has a `uritemplate` that says how to convert the file named in the `get` command into a URL that can be used to download the desired file.
 As part of this, exodep allows the user to specify variables.
 These can be used to expand the `uritemplate` and specify where the downloaded files should be copied to.
 The `default` command allows setting default values